- Docs

 Three-card spread, the entry reading

-POST /tarot/spreads/three-card returns past, present, future with per-position interpretation plus a summary reading.
+POST /tarot/spreads/three-card returns past, present, future with per-position interpretation plus a top-level summary.

 curl -X POST https://roxyapi.com/api/v2/tarot/spreads/three-card \